 Next, since ca. 2004 furniture designer and craftsman Eli Chissick has been creating pieces of furniture from wood scraps sourced from carpenters’ shop floors.
 Aside from the quality of the work itself, what’s most surprising is the volume of his body of work.
-There are three different collections, each comprised of many individual pieces.
+As of this writing, there are three different collections, each comprised of many individual pieces.
 After visiting his site it’s easy to see why he’s won so many awards.
 Amazing.
 Definitely worth a look.

-How about this Driftwood collection by Swedish architect/designer LInda Hagberg.
-She uses sourced driftwood and parametric technology to create furniture inspired by the undulating patterns of the wood’s natural state.
-The result is sustainable furniture that is unique, practical and beach-y without being precious.
+How about the Driftwood collection by Swedish architect/designer LInda Hagberg.
+She uses sourced driftwood and parametric technology to create furniture inspired by the ocean’s undulating patterns on the wood’s natural state.
+The result is sustainable furniture that is unique, practical and beach-y without being too precious.
 Win-win.